A Day at the Ottawa Forest and Nature School

 Are you an explorer or an artist?
 We’ve been waiting for you to help us discover the wonders of our site!
 Are you a cartographer, a local historian, a budding naturalist?
 We need your help to chart our paths, record our adventures, and unlock the secrets of the rocks and trees and the creatures who live among them.
 Just follow the sound of the howling wolf, we’ll be waiting for you!

-Schedule: Mondays, Tuesdays, Thursdays or Fridays, 9 am to 3 pm
+Schedule: Mondays, Tuesdays, Wednesday, Thursday or Friday – 9 am to 3 pm

 Half Day Forest Preschool